Our Curriculum Philosophy

-Citizenship is taught within PSHE lessons in Key Stages 3 and 4.
-All students are encouraged to become active citizens as part of their personal development and to participate in charitable events throughout their school life.
+Citizenship is taught within PSHE lessons and an off-timetable day in Key Stages 3 and 4.
+All students are encouraged to become active citizens as part of their personal development, to enable them to play a full and active part in society and to participate in charitable events throughout their school, and later life.
+Students are helped to understand British values of democracy, the rule of law, individual liberty, tolerance and mutual respect.
+We are an inclusive school and actively teach our school values of respect, create opportunities for students to show courage in order that they flourish in school and in future life.

-Sex and Relationships education is delivered through the PSHE Curriculum and visiting speakers.
+Relationship and sex education is delivered through the PSHE Curriculum and visiting speakers.
 The aims are to provide students with accurate information to help them clarify their own values and attitudes, and to help them practise skills in communication and decision making, which in turn will enable them to make informed choices.

 The Arts Faculty comprises art, drama, media studies, music, photography, design technologies; textiles, graphics and resistant materials and food and nutrition.
 Our vision is for all of our students to be able to access and enjoy a wide and varied arts curriculum, both in the classroom and through a range of creative and stimulating extra-curricular activities.

-Our faculty is an inclusive one, offering a wide range of extra curricular activities open to all abilities.
-We carefully consider the learning opportunities that we provide for our students and plan them to reflect the cultural diversity at the school, offering curriculum content that is not only challenging but acknowledges that our students come from a variety of backgrounds.
+Our faculty is an inclusive one, offering a wide range of extra-curricular activities open to all abilities.
+We carefully consider the learning opportunities that we provide for our students and plan them to reflect the cultural diversity of the school, offering curriculum content that is not only challenging but acknowledges that our students come from a variety of backgrounds.

-The Humanities Faculty is made up of the History, Geography, RE, Sociology and Business Studies.
-Within the faculty, we aim to give opportunities to broaden the mind and engage in debate studying areas ranging from the slave trade, the environmental impact of human activities and the nature of God to the role of women in contemporary society.
+The Humanities Faculty is made up of the History, Geography, Business Studies, Politics, RE and Sociology.
+Within the faculty, we aim to give opportunities to broaden the mind and engage in debate, studying areas ranging from the slave trade, the environmental impact of human activities and the nature of God to the role of women in contemporary society.